OtisPresley/control4-mediaplayer/README.md

 ## Migrating from `configuration.yaml`

-If you already had zones defined in `configuration.yaml` using the original integration (`platform: control4-mediaplayer`), you can temporarily migrate them into the new format by editing the file:
+If you already had zones defined in `configuration.yaml` using the original integration (`platform: control4-mediaplayer`), you can migrate them into the new format by editing the file:

 ```yaml
 media_player: